alessandroragano/nomad/README.md

 Notice that the Valentini dataset does not explicitly provide a validation partition.
 We created one by using speech samples from speakers ```p286``` and ```p287``` from the training set.

-See the paper for more details on speech enhancement results using the model DEMUCS.
+See the paper for more details on speech enhancement results using the model DEMUCS and evaluated with subjective listening tests.

 ### NOMAD loss weighting
 We recommend to tune the weight of the NOMAD loss.
 Paper results with the DEMUCS model has been done by setting the weight to `0.1`.